Cereal milk nostalgia

 People – in an increasingly busy and chaotic technological world – slow down and re-connect at restaurants because, for the most part, restaurants haven’t changed very much.
 They cook and serve food, and they do it in a space that engenders memories and reflections.

 For just about every dining demographic, the appearance and aroma of pancakes, cinnamon toast and waffles are immediate cues to childhood memories.
-Other casual restaurants double the appeal adding fried chicken and honey to waffles to southern U.S. comfort food.
+Other casual restaurants double the appeal adding fried chicken and honey to waffles that captures southern U.S. comfort food.

 When restaurants – diners and upscale casual venues – serve a grilled cheese sandwich or macaroni and cheese, they are drawing on comfort-food classics and nostalgia.

-They toasted corn flakes, steeped them in milk – just like we ate while watching Saturday morning cartoons – and used the flavourful, satisfying concoction to make ice cream and panna cotta, themselves desserts that instil memories and reflections.
+Chang and Tosi toasted corn flakes, steeped them in milk – just like we ate while watching Saturday morning Looney Tunes – and used the flavourful, satisfying concoction to make ice cream and panna cotta, themselves desserts that perhaps instill memories and reflections.